asdf-community/asdf-direnv/README.md

 The setup will hint which files were modified, you might want to review its changes.
 After setup, close and open your terminal.

+### Configuration

+By default asdf-direnv will fail if a plugin is not installed, but is possible to change this using the environment variable `ASDF_DIRENV_IGNORE_MISSING_PLUGINS=1`

 ### Per-Project Environments

 Once direnv is hooked into your system, use the  `asdf direnv local`